 The District English Learner Parent Advisory Committee advises the Board of Education regarding programs and services for English Learners, the district's needs assessment for English Learners, the annual language census, reclassification criteria, and the LCAP.
 This committee discusses strengths and ideas for improvement.
-Student performance data, LCAP stakeholder input results, and recommended changes to the LCAP are shared and discussed.
-The LCAP draft was shared with the committee for review and comment during the meeting held on May 24, 2022.
+Student performance data, LCAP educational partners input results, and recommended changes to the LCAP are shared and discussed.
+The LCAP draft was shared with the committee for review and comment during the meeting held on May 10, 2023.
 Spanish translations are available for all DELAC meetings.

-LCAP EDUCATIONAL PARTNER SURVEYS (February-March 2022):
+LCAP EDUCATIONAL PARTNER SURVEYS (February-May 2023):

-LCAP surveys were distributed to all stakeholders, including students, MTA bargaining members.
+LCAP surveys were distributed to all educational partners, including students, MTA bargaining members.
 CSEA Members, additional staff members including principals, and families/community members.
-LCAP survey data was aggregated and shared with the LCAP Advisory Partners and other stakeholder groups.
+LCAP survey data was aggregated and shared with the LCAP Advisory Partners and other educational partner groups.

-EDUCATIONAL PARTNER REVIEW AND COMMENT (June 14, 2022):
+EDUCATIONAL PARTNER REVIEW AND COMMENT (June 13, 2023):